25 January 2016

 The Global Anglican Future Conference, a meeting of conservative bishops in Jerusalem in June 2008, took place a month before the Lambeth Conference.
 Some observers saw this as an “alternative Lambeth” for those who opposed to the consecration of Gene Robinson.

-The GAFCON conference primarily attracted Anglican leaders who say they are in impaired communion with much of Anglicanism, including Archbishop Jensen, Archbishop Peter Akinola of Nigeria and other bishops who saw themselves as in “impaired communion” with TEC and the Archbishop of Canterbury, including Archbishop Benjamin Nzimbi of Kenya, Archbishop Donald Mtetemela of Tanzania, Presiding Bishop Greg Venables of the Southern Cone, Bishop Don Harvey from Canada, Bishop Bob Duncan of Pittsburgh (now the ACNA Archbishop) and Bishop Martyn Minns from the US, as well as Canon Dr Vinay Samuel of India; and Canon Dr Chris Sugden of England.
+The GAFCON conference primarily attracted Anglican leaders who say they are in impaired communion with much of Anglicanism, including Archbishop Jensen, Archbishop Peter Akinola of Nigeria and other bishops who saw themselves as in “impaired communion” with TEC and the Archbishop of Canterbury, as well as Canon Dr Vinay Samuel of India; and Canon Dr Chris Sugden of England.
 No bishop from the Church of Ireland attended, although the late Ian Smith of CMS Ireland was there.

-GAFCON met most recently in Nairobi last year [21-26 October 2013].
-Although Archbishop Welby was present, he visited Nairobi immediately beforehand, and met the leaders and organisers.
+GAFCON met most recently in Nairobi three years ago [21-26 October 2013].
+Archbishop Welby visited Nairobi immediately beforehand to meet the leaders and organisers.
 A number of members of the Church of Ireland were present.

 The Church leaders who identify with GAFCON claim to represent 30 million of the 55 million “active” Anglicans in the Anglican Communion.
 However, this figure assumes the support of all Anglicans in central sub-Saharan Africa, and it is calculated on a low estimate of the numbers of Anglicans in the rest of the world.
 The official figure for Anglicans worldwide is 80 million.